Virginia Tech seeks another upset in high-profile showdown with No. 14 Notre Dame

 Notre Dame otherwise has remained defiantly independent as one of the most storied programs in college football.
-Its recent résumé includes two appearances in the College Football Playoff over the past three years.
+Its recent résumé includes two appearances in the College Football Playoff in the past three years.

 Virginia Tech (3-1), meanwhile, is seeking to reclaim its perch as a regular contender for the ACC championship.
 A victory over the Fighting Irish (4-1) would serve notice that the Hokies’ aspirations in that regard may be gaining traction, especially after an upset of then-No. 10 North Carolina in the season opener.